Tesla Remotely Expanded Car Batteries Near Irma's Path, And Questions Linger

 The former interim head of the National Highway Traffic Safety Administration, Friedman now works for the policy arm of Consumer Reports.
 This week, the site published a story about Tesla disabling AEB systems on recently manufactured cars — that had the feature as standard equipment when they were purchased.

 Friedman says he's not trying to criticize Tesla for helping its customers get out of the way of a deadly hurricane.
-And he says electric and hybrid vehicles have proven their worth after natural disasters — serving as backup power sources, for instance.
+And he says electric and hybrid vehicles have proved their worth after natural disasters — serving as backup power sources, for instance.

 Still, Friedman says, "It's important for government to have a clear role in pushing automakers to provide consumers with clarity on what their cars can and can't do, and to not allow car companies to at a whim change the functionality of a vehicle, especially if safety is involved."